ta0kira/zeolite/README.md

 This section discusses some of the features that make Zeolite unique.
 It does not go into detail about all of the language's features.

+### Data Encapsulation

+The design of Zeolite revolves around data encapsulation:

+- There is no "default construction", unlike in C++ and Java.
+This means that objects can only be created by explicit factory functions, further implying that the code author need to explicitly decide what types can be instantiated.

+- There is no procedure or data-member inheritance; only abstract interfaces can be inherited.
+This encourages the code author to think more about usage patterns and less about data representation when designing interactions between types.
+This means that the Zeolite inheritance graph has implementations strictly at the bottom, with everything above that being relationships between capabilities that implementations can express.

+- There is no data-member visibility other than "internal".
+No object has direct access to the data members of any other object; not even other objects of the same type.
+(Private getters and setters are allowed, however.)
+This forces the code author to also think about usage patterns when dealing with other objects of the same type.

+Although all of these limitations preclude a lot of design decisions allowed in languages like Java, C++, and Python, they also drastically reduce the possible complexity of inter-object interactions.
+Additionally, they generally *do not* require ugly work-arounds; see the [full examples][examples].

 ### Parameter Variance

 The initial motivation for Zeolite was a type system that allows implicit